TheOdinProject/curriculum/ruby_on_rails/active_record_basics/basic_associations.md

 ### Knowledge check

-Reflect on the key topics from this lesson with the following question.
-If you're unsure about the answer, click on the link to review the material.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - [If class A has a `belongs_to` association with class B, which class's database table should contain a foreign key?](https://guides.rubyonrails.org/association_basics.html#choosing-between-belongs-to-and-has-one)